roughiz/registry-walktrough/Readme.md

 ![Shell as www-data](https://github.com/roughiz/registry-walktrough/blob/master/shell.png)

-www-data user have the right to execute a command as root :
+www-data user have the right to execute a command as root without password:

 ```
 sudo -l